 Haiku Me Harder

-Haiku Me Harder is a fast-paced, hilarious card game that combines creativity, humor, and poetry in a way you’ve never seen before.
+Haiku Me Harder is a fast-paced, card game that combines creativity, humor, and poetry in a way you’ve never seen before.
 Players craft witty, unexpected haikus using line cards to respond to wild and clever prompts, all while competing to impress their fellow players.
 It’s a game where your imagination takes center stage, your words make people laugh (or blush), and the art of the haiku becomes the ultimate tool for fun.

 The Idea: Combining Poetry and Competitive Gaming